margostino/margostino/README.md

 - 🧑🏻‍💻 &ensp; I'm a Software & Data Engineer.
 - ∞  &ensp; Driven by bridging the gap and eager to reshape the spacetime.
-- 🌍 &ensp; Deeply interested in the intersection between Generative AI, Software & Data Engineering and Earth Observation.
+- 🌍 &ensp; Deeply interested in the intersection between AI, Software & Data Engineering and Earth Observation.
-- 🛠 &ensp; Passionate about highly concurrent and distributed systems, reactive and event-driven architecture and Generative AI and Machine Learning.
+- 🛠 &ensp; Passionate about Generative AI, highly concurrent and distributed systems and event-driven architecture.
 - 📫 &ensp; Check out: [margostino.com](https://margostino.com)